Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 A positive Bias means the model tends to over-forecast.
 A negative Bias means the model tends to under-forecast.

-In theory, MAPE is undefined when actual demand is zero because the formula divides by the actual value.
-In scikit-learn, this does not return infinity, but it can return an extremely large value.
-For this reason, MAPE should be interpreted carefully when actual demand is very low or equal to zero.
+> [!NOTE]
+> `root_mean_squared_error` requires scikit-learn version 1.4 or higher.
+If you use an older version, you can calculate RMSE with `mean_squared_error(..., squared=False)`.

+> [!WARNING]
+> MAPE can become misleading when actual sales are very low or zero.
+In those cases, the percentage error can become extremely large, so it should be interpreted together with MAE, RMSE, and Bias.

+---

 ## Conclusion

 Backtesting helps transform a forecast from a simple prediction into something that can be evaluated and trusted.

-By splitting the historical data into a training period and a validation period, I can simulate how the model would have performed in a real forecasting situation.
-The comparison between actual sales and forecasted sales allows me to calculate metrics such as MAE, RMSE, MAPE, and Bias.
+By splitting historical data into a training period and a validation period, I can simulate how the model would have performed in a real forecasting situation.
+The comparison between actual sales and forecasted sales allows me to calculate metrics such as **MAE**, **RMSE**, **MAPE**, and **Bias**.

 Together, these metrics help answer the most important question:

 > Is this forecast reliable enough to support business decisions?

 If the answer is no, the validation results are still valuable.
-They show where the model needs to be improved, whether the issue comes from data quality, seasonality, promotions, external factors, or the forecasting method itself.
+They show where the model needs to be improved, whether the issue comes from data quality, seasonality, promotions, external factors, or the forecasting method itself.ther the issue comes from data quality, seasonality, promotions, external factors, or the forecasting method itself.